“A model that explains sport-specific best practice for a serious athlete at each stage of skills learning”

 - Learn to Train – 9-12 Yrs Old

 - Train to Train – 12-16 Yrs Old

 - Train to Compete – 16 – 23 Yrs Old

 - Active for Life – Enter at ANY age

 Copyright reserved for: Balyi,Way & Higgs (2013)

-I will continue to write and discuss about LTAD in greater depth, sharing it positives and limitations in addition the model applies to soccer.
+I will continue to write and discuss LTAD in greater depth, sharing its positives and limitations in addition the model applies to sports.

 The Sporting Influencer

 Dictionary of sport and exercise science (2006) (Book).
 London: A. & C. Black.

 Lang, M., & Light, R. (2010).
 Interpreting and implementing the long term athlete development model: English swimming coaches’ views on the (swimming) LTAD in practice.
 International Journal of Sports Science and Coaching, 5(3), 389-402.